DeanFac/facultyhandbook/index.md

 * Dr. Aniket Kalur (Member)
 * Dr. Bhuvanesh Srinivasan (Member)
 * Prof. Narasimhan Swaminathan (Member)
-{: .fs-4 .fw-300}
+{: .fs-4 .fw-500}

 {: .important }
 > This is not an official document.
 It is meant to guide faculty members in various activities.
 In particular, we hope it will be useful for new faculty members.
+This site is maintained by the Dean Faculty office.
+>Any changes or suggestions may please be
+> communicated to [dfoffice2@iitm.ac.in](mailto:dfoffice2@iitm.ac.in) with the subject "Faculty Handbook".
 {: .fs-6 .fw-300}